ZandBraxton/personal-page/personal-portfolio/README.md

 Live: https://braxtonzand.com/

 This is my personal portfolio site, built in NextJS.
 I chose NextJS because I had no experience with it and wanted to learn more about it.
 I didn't find myself using the Pages feature that NextJS is known for, as I made a single page app, but I did take the time to learn about it more in depth.
-I did utilized Next's Image components, as well as CSS modules.
+I did utilize Next's Image components, as well as CSS modules.

 The page is responsive and I used various style declarations to achieve the css effects on the project.
 The contact form is worked in through nodemailer and Next's built in fetch API.
 I utilized a few libraries as well to achieve some style effects.